pimlicolabs/alto/scripts/README.md

    --tmux                   Launch anvil + alto in a tmux split
 ```

 ### Running

+To run the local instance use this command.

 ```console
 ./run-local-fork.sh --rpc-url <rpc> --block-num <some-block> ...
 ```
 > `--rpc-url` and `--block-num` are required fields

+*Note:* make sure you don't rename the repo when cloning.
+The script searches for the directory named `alto` and treats it as the project root.